dfe-analytical-services/local-authority-interactive-tool/.github/CONTRIBUTING.md

 ## Any other questions

-If you have any other questions, please do not hesitate to contact us at explore.statistics@education.gov.uk
+If you have any other questions, please do not hesitate to contact us at jake.tufts@education.gov.uk or explore.statistics@education.gov.uk